riflechess/riflechess.github.io/stp/summaries/Library_Board_on_2025-02-05_100_PM.md

 ---
-titl: Libay Bad n 2025-02-05 1:00 PM
+title: Library Board on 2025-02-05 1:00 PM
-dat: 2025-02-05
+date: 2025-02-05
 ---
-#### Mting Inf
+#### Meeting Info
-Mting Typ: Libay Bad Mting
+Meeting Type: Library Board Meeting
-Dat/Tim: 2025-02-05 1:00 PM
+Date/Time: 2025-02-05 1:00 PM
-Latin: City f Saint Paul
+Location: City of Saint Paul
-Pups: Liv and Rdd Publi mtings f Libay Bad n 2025-02-05 1:00 PM f City f Saint Paul
+Purpose: Live and Recorded Public meetings of Library Board on 2025-02-05 1:00 PM for City of Saint Paul

-#### Summay
+#### Summary
-Th mting bgan with th appval f minuts fm th pvius mting.
-Th nxt itm was Rslutin 25-214, appinting ffis f th Libay Bad.
-Chai Jns annund that sh wuld b staying as hai and Cunilmmb Bwi wuld b vi hai.
+The meeting began with the approval of minutes from the previous meeting.
+The next item was Resolution 25-214, appointing officers of the Library Board.
+Chair Jones announced that she would be staying as chair and Councilmember Bowie would be vice chair.

-Aft a bif disussin, th slutin was appvd unanimusly.
-Th staff pt n libay mmuniatins bgan with an intdutin by Stay Opitz fm th libay's mating and mmuniatins tam (MaCm).
-Thy disussd thi l in pmting th libay and its svis thugh vaius hannls.
+After a brief discussion, the resolution was approved unanimously.
+The staff report on library communications began with an introduction by Stacey Opitz from the library's marketing and communications team (MarCom).
+They discussed their role in promoting the library and its services through various channels.

-Th highlight f this psntatin was th nw band idntity that MaCm had dvlpd, whih inludd a nw lg, l paltt, and pattns.
-Th band is dsignd t b inlusiv, assibl, and flxibl, flting th valus f blnging, divsity, and mmunity.
-Th tam als intdud thi ampaign, "Hus Campaign," aimd at inasing awanss and undstanding f th libay amng St. Paul sidnts.
+The highlight of this presentation was the new brand identity that MarCom had developed, which included a new logo, color palette, and patterns.
+The brand is designed to be inclusive, accessible, and flexible, reflecting the values of belonging, diversity, and community.
+The team also introduced their campaign, "Hours Campaign," aimed at increasing awareness and understanding of the library among St. Paul residents.

-Cunil mmbs paisd th banding ffts and xpssd nthusiasm f pmting it in thi nwsltts and sial mdia.
-Cunil Miang appiatd th ativ appah t stytlling and th way th lg psnts diffnt aspts f th libay's svis.
+Council members praised the rebranding efforts and expressed enthusiasm for promoting it in their newsletters and social media.
+Councilor Moriang appreciated the creative approach to storytelling and the way the logo represents different aspects of the library's services.

-Th final itm n th agnda was a psntatin by Ruia Abadi, mmunity spialist, abut Smali bilingual family stytim.
-Sh shad h psnal sty f hw sh fund sla in th publi libay aft aiving in St. Paul and hw it hlpd h t build a nw lif f hslf and h hildn.
-Sh als disussd h w with stytim, pviding languag suppt and pmting litay amng immigant familis.
+The final item on the agenda was a presentation by Rukia Abadi, community specialist, about Somali bilingual family storytime.
+She shared her personal story of how she found solace in the public library after arriving in St. Paul and how it helped her to build a new life for herself and her children.
+She also discussed her work with storytime, providing language support and promoting literacy among immigrant families.

-Cunil mmbs paisd Ruia's passin and ddiatin t h w, appiating h mmitmnt t sving th mmunity thugh stytlling and languag suppt.
-Th mting nludd with gnitin f Cunil Psidnt Jalali's ntibutins t th libay bad and a fawll mssag fm Chai Jst as sh ppas t lav City Hall.
+Council members praised Rukia's passion and dedication to her work, appreciating her commitment to serving the community through storytelling and language support.
+The meeting concluded with recognition of Council President Jalali's contributions to the library board and a farewell message from Chair Jost as she prepares to leave City Hall.